gvwilson/sensibleadventures/nardica/nardica.md

 Iffy noticed.
 That might mean a visit from the police later.
-He'd rave on for an hour if they came about how the governor was just another tech-headed idiot who would sell them all out to the Euros or the Zillions as soon as she could get a decent price, then repeat the rant to Aunt Naggie word for word.
+He'd rave on for an hour if they came about how the governor was just another tech puppet who would sell them all out to the Zillions as soon as he could get a decent price, then repeat the rant to Aunt Naggie word for word.

-"Your eggs'll be ready in a mo," Aunt Naggie said hurriedly just as Uncle Jack was about to unleash another bellow.
+"Your eggs'll be ready in a mo," Aunt Naggie said hurriedly as Uncle Jack opened his mouth to unleash another bellow.
 "Do you want a bit of curry on them?
 I think I have a some---
 No, wait, not there..."